google/skia/site/user/api/SkImage_Reference.md

 texture data and control its lifetime.
 No cleanup is required, thus it is safe to simply free the memory out from under the data.

-The same method is used both for getting the size necessary for pre-uploaded texture data and for retrieving the data.
-The params array represents the set of draws over which to optimize the pre-upload data.
+The same method is used both for getting the size necessary for uploaded texture data and for retrieving the data. <a href="#SkImage_getDeferredTextureImageData_deferredTextureImageUsageParams">deferredTextureImageUsageParams</a> represents the set of draws over which to optimize the uploaded data.

 When called with a null <a href="#SkImage_getDeferredTextureImageData_buffer">buffer</a> this returns the size that the client must allocate in order to create deferred texture data for this image (or zero if this is an inappropriate